-- Policy 26.C.1.
-Allow for the continuation of growth in Chalfant in a manner that promotes and protects its rural and agricultural character. - Action 26.C.1.a.
+Policy 26.C.1.
+Allow for the continuation of growth in Chalfant in a manner that promotes and protects its rural and agricultural character.

+Action 26.C.1.a.
 Gross densities for residential development in Chalfant shall not exceed one dwelling unit per acre.
-For parcels 10 acres or greater, clustering shall be encouraged. - Action 26.C.1.b.
-Small parcels (fewer than 10 acres) designated for agricultural uses contiguous to residential areas, not used primarily for agricultural purposes, may be considered for redesignation to a residential land use. - Action 26.C.1.c.
-Roads within subdivisions of more than four parcels shall at a minimum have a hard surface such as decomposed granite (DG). - Action 26.C.1.d.
+For parcels 10 acres or greater, clustering shall be encouraged.

+Action 26.C.1.b.
+Small parcels (fewer than 10 acres) designated for agricultural uses contiguous to residential areas, not used primarily for agricultural purposes, may be considered for redesignation to a residential land use.

+Action 26.C.1.c.
+Roads within subdivisions of more than four parcels shall at a minimum have a hard surface such as decomposed granite (DG).

+Action 26.C.1.d.
 Discourage the installation of streetlights unless necessary for safety reasons.
-Encourage shielded light sources whenever possible. - Action 26.C.1.e.
-Permit small-scale agricultural uses, including the keeping of animals for personal use, in all land use designations, within the mandate of the County requirements for the Estate Residential (ER) designation. - Action 26.C.1.f.
-Prohibit not-owner occupied short-term rentals (see Chapter 25) in Chalfant Valley. - Policy 26.C.2.
-Encourage residential development in areas that will minimize the impact on the environment. - Action 26.C.2.a.
-Encourage the completion of adequate studies of the flooding potential throughout the Tri-Valley area. - Action 26.C.2.b.
-Encourage the exchange of environmentally sensitive private lands for public lands. - Action 26.C.2.c.
-Continue to enforce the provisions of the county Floodplain Combining District in the Tri-Valley area. - Action 26.C.2.d.
-All tract maps shall include an in-depth hydrological study including flow tests and pressure/drawdown tests to ensure that there is an adequate water supply and that there will be no impact on neighboring wells. - Policy 26.C.3.
+Encourage shielded light sources whenever possible.

+Action 26.C.1.e.
+Permit small-scale agricultural uses, including the keeping of animals for personal use, in all land use designations, within the mandate of the County requirements for the Estate Residential (ER) designation.

+Action 26.C.1.f.
+Prohibit not-owner occupied short-term rentals (see Chapter 25) in Chalfant Valley.

+Policy 26.C.2.
+Encourage residential development in areas that will minimize the impact on the environment.

+Action 26.C.2.a.
+Encourage the completion of adequate studies of the flooding potential throughout the Tri-Valley area.

+Action 26.C.2.b.
+Encourage the exchange of environmentally sensitive private lands for public lands.

+Action 26.C.2.c.
+Continue to enforce the provisions of the county Floodplain Combining District in the Tri-Valley area.

+Action 26.C.2.d.
+All tract maps shall include an in-depth hydrological study including flow tests and pressure/drawdown tests to ensure that there is an adequate water supply and that there will be no impact on neighboring wells.

+Policy 26.C.3.
 Encourage residential land use patterns in Chalfant that permit the efficient delivery of public services.

-- Action 26.C.3.a.
-Encourage residential development in Chalfant to take place on parcels contiguous to existing development. - Policy 26.C.4.
-Encourage the timing of growth that will allow for efficient use of existing public facilities and for adequate planning for additional public facilities. - Action 26.C.4.a.
+Action 26.C.3.a.
+Encourage residential development in Chalfant to take place on parcels contiguous to existing development.

+Policy 26.C.4.
+Encourage the timing of growth that will allow for efficient use of existing public facilities and for adequate planning for additional public facilities.

+Action 26.C.4.a.
 Allow additional residential subdivision only when adequate services (including fire protection, water, and school facilities) are available or planned for development.
-The proponent of a residential subdivision shall include this assessment as part of the environmental review process. - Action 26.C.4.b.
-New development projects and subdivisions shall comply with fire safe regulations and obtain "will-serve" letters from the Chalfant Valley Fire Department.
+The proponent of a residential subdivision shall include this assessment as part of the environmental review process.